jonaselan/voice-to-image/README.md

 # Voice to Image

-> This project was developed with the purpose of studying
+> This project was developed with the purpose of studying only

 Simple application to generate images through lyrics